sokratis-xyz/embedcache/README.md

-# EmbedCache : high-performance text embedding service with caching
+# EmbedCache : high-performanceReally webpage embedding service with caching

 EmbedCache is a high-performance text embedding service with caching capabilities, built in Rust.
 It provides a REST API for text chunking and embedding generation using various state-of-the-art models.